andrisasuke/ansible-ubuntu/README.md

 ansible-ubuntu
 =========

-Automate install coding tools to new fresh install ubuntu workstation
+Automate install coding tools to new fresh install ubuntu workstation.
+Support from linux amd64 and arm64

 List of tools
 - JDK 8 or 11